sebidude/zabbix-mattermost-hook/README.md

 Yes, it is true, some people are using zabbix and mattermost.
 Here is a dirty go app that loads firing triggers for a list of hostgroups and sends out a notification via a mattermost webhook.
+This is a true type cast battle.
+Feel free to contribute, or have better some tea instead. :D

 ```
 export ZABBIX_USER=test